TheWatersAbove/thewatersabove.github.io/content/shows/rage-against-the-state.md

 draft: false
 ---

-[Rage Against the State](http://rageagainstthestate.com/) is a freedom-themed festival in and around Livingston, MT in early July.
+[Rage Against the State](http://rageagainstthestate.com/) is a freedom-themed festival in Bozeman, MT organized by Roger Roots, nationally recognized attorney and prominent Montana libertarian.

+The event will include literature, music, comedy, and lectures.
+If you lean towards libertarianism, anarcho-capitalism, or your friends call you a "conspiracy theorist," you will be right at home.

+Exact location is currently being determined.
+This page will soon be updated with the final venue.

 We'll be playing in the afternoon/evening.

-Hope to see you there!
+We hope to see you there!